aurelio-amerio/techytok/_posts/2019-12-25-lesson-numerical-integration.md

 sidebar:
   nav: "zero-to-julia"
 ---
-In this lesson we will learn how to use `QuadGK` to perform numerical integration of uni-dimensional integrals.  `QuadGK` perform an adaptive Gauss-Kronrod quadrature.
+In this lesson we will learn how to use `QuadGK` to perform numerical integration of uni-dimensional integrals.  `QuadGK` performs an adaptive Gauss-Kronrod quadrature.
 You can find more information on the package [here](https://github.com/JuliaMath/QuadGK.jl).

 First of all we need to install `QuadGK`, to do it type in the REPL: